AdinanAries/AdinanAries/README.md

 ### Hi there 👋

 I'm Mohammed Adinan.
 I've been in tech for about 9 years.
 Started out in 2011 as computer hardware and networking engineer.
-For three yeas, I was doing stuff like LAN installation and troubleshooting, MS SQL database administration with SQL, and a little bit of Windows Server administration.
+For three years, I was doing stuff like LAN installation and troubleshooting, MS SQL database administration with SQL, and a little bit of Windows Server administration.
 Now a self made software engineer and architect, I design system software architecture, build systems fullstack-wise with modern frontend tech, and usually a java and/or node.js backend, powered by Microsoft SQL server or MySQL database.

 ### What I'm currently working on